samblyon/mattressFactory/README.md

 3. `Rays` represent different kinds of sound.
 I chose to display different sound origins with different colors.

 ### Movement
 Unnamable, non-player characters in the game move relative to the player's location, computed as a unit vector.
-However, if during a character's `#move` method it is unable to move directly toward the player, it moves toward them in whatever axis is unobstructed.
 Characters follow the current player using unit-vector logic:

 ```javascript
   currentCourse(){